This low-cost solar greenhouse keeps the crops warm and heats an adjoining building as well.

 This low-cost solar greenhouse is keeping a Laramie, Wyoming family in fresh vegetables year round and heating an

-Here's a low-cost ($5.00 per square foot) solar greenhouse that not only heats itself, but provides a good deal of the space heat for an adjoining 28' X 40' building .. and keeps a Laramie, Wyo., family in fresh vegetables year round besides!
+This low-cost ($5.00 per square foot) solar greenhouse not only heats itself, but provides a good deal of the space heat for an adjoining 28 foot by 40 foot building . . . and keeps this Laramie, Wyoming family in fresh vegetables year round besides!

 "At last, though, we've achieved gardening success!
 Our annual growing season now runs a full 365 days. . . thanks to the solar greenhouse that my daughters, son, and wife helped me build.
 Even with snow on the ground, we can raise beautiful crops of tomatoes, beans, squash, broccoli, spinach, turnips, peas, and corn.
-Our greenhouse has turned a 14' X 30' patch of Outer Mongolia into a 14' X 30' patch of Florida!"
+Our greenhouse has turned a 14 foot by 30 foot patch of Outer Mongolia into a 14 foot by 30 foot patch of Florida!"

 If Joseph Orr sounds like a happy man, he is . . . for two reasons.
 Not only has he solved the vexing problem of how to grow vegetables year round in frigid Laramie, Wyoming (elevation: 7,165 feet) . . . but he's pioneered a whole new concept in underground heat storage (one that any would-be solar heating system builder would do well to look into).

 The concept that Orr (aided by his two daughters, one son, and wife Amelia) has pioneered is called wet-dirt storage (also dubbed the Solterra system by Solar Energy Digest editor William Edmondson) . . . and it's what allows the Orr greenhouse to derive not 70%, not 80%, but 100% of its total heating needs from Ole Sol.

 A New Way of Storing Solar Heat: Mud